-The lawsuit was brought on behalf of two Dartmouth College students who will be required to pay for New Hampshire driver’s licenses if they vote in the next election.
-If they don’t, they could face criminal penalties.
-The law, HB 1264, burdens their right to vote and acts as a “poll tax” by requiring new voters to shift their home state driver’s licenses and registrations to New Hampshire — which can add up to hundreds of dollars — solely for exercising their right to vote.
+The lawsuit was brought on behalf of two Dartmouth College students who may be required to pay for New Hampshire driver’s licenses if they vote in New Hampshire.
+If they don’t, they could face civil penalties.
+The law, HB 1264, burdens their right to vote and acts as a “poll tax” by intending to require new voters to shift their home state driver’s licenses and registrations to New Hampshire — which can add up to hundreds of dollars — solely for exercising their right to vote.

 The lawsuit cites a violation of the 26th Amendment, which lowered the voting age to 18 in 1971.
 Its aim was not only to allow young people to vote, but also to encourage voting by eliminating obstacles.